IBM/aspera-cli/README.erb.md

 ## Preview

-The preview plugin provides generation of previews for Node API Access Key based browsing, as used in Aspera on Cloud.

-It generates preview files for Aspera on Cloud for on-premise nodes. (thumbnails and video previews)

-The preview generator creates/updates a preview for files located on an access key main "storage root".
-Several candidate detection methods are supported.
+The `preview` generates "previews" of graphical files, i.e. thumbnails (office, images, video) and video previews on an Aspera HSTS for use primarily in the Aspera on Cloud application.
+This is based on the "node API" of Aspera HSTS when using Access Keys only inside it's "storage root".
+Several parameters can be used to tune several aspects:

+  * methods for detection of new files needing generation
+  * methods for generation of video preview
+  * parameters for video handling

-### Candidate detection
+### Candidate detection for creation or update (or deletion)

 The tool will find candidates for preview generation using three commands: